aws-samples/anthropic-on-aws/claude-multimodal-llm-playground/anthropic/README.md

-# Claude 3.5 Streamlit LLM Playground
+# Claude 3.5 Streamlit Multimodal LLM Playground

 ## Overview
 This Streamlit application provides a comprehensive interface for interacting with Anthropic's Claude 3 AI models.
 It supports both text-only and image+text inputs, allows for custom system prompts, and enables the use of tools (function calling) with the AI model.
 The application is designed to showcase the capabilities of Claude 3 models while providing users with a flexible and intuitive way to experiment with different inputs and settings.